knownasilya/paratrooper/README.md

 #### Which branch should be used for deployment?

-This is the git branch that you want you application source to be cloned/pulled from.
+This is the git branch that you want your application source to be cloned/pulled from.

 #### What value would you like to use for NODE_ENV?